EngineerGuy314/pico-WSPRer/README.md

 We managed to optimize the code of the PIODCO oscillator, so that 115 MHz CPU clock is enough for 20m band.
 In the /build directory you will find both versions translated (for 115 and 135 MHz CPU clock)

+Onboard LED behavior: blinks for ~three seconds on powerup (before powering up GPS module).
+Then does a very rapid blink until GPS has established serial comms with the pico.
+Once cams established, it does 1,2,3 or 4 blinks then pauses.
+1= no GPS fix, not transmitting.
+2=valid GPS location not yet transmitting.
+3=valid GPS location, transmission in process.
+4= gps fix has been lasted, but transmitting anyway

 # Quick-start
 0. Download https://github.com/EngineerGuy314/pico-WSPRer/blob/main/build/pico-WSPRer-115.uf2 and skip to step 6 (or follow steps 1-5 to compile it yourself)
 1. Install Raspberry Pi Pico SDK.
 Configure environment variables.
 Test whether it is built successfully.